Jonathan India Player Props: Reds vs. Astros

-On Saturday, Jonathan India (coming off going 0-for-4) and the Cincinnati Reds face the Houston Astros, whose starting pitcher will be Brandon Bielak.
-First pitch is at 4:10 PM ET.
+On Sunday, Jonathan India (.513 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds face the Houston Astros, whose starting pitcher will be Ronel Blanco.
+First pitch is at 2:10 PM ET.

 Jonathan India Game Info & Props vs. the Astros